bbopt/nomad/doc/user_guide/source/Introduction.rst

 .. note::
    nomad@gerad.ca.

 In particular, feel free to ask technical support for problem specification (creating parameter files or integration with various types of simulations) and system support (installation and plateform-dependent problems).

 Bug reports and suggestions are valuable to us!
 We are committed to answer to posted requests as quickly as possible.

 .. topic:: References

     ..
 [AbAuDeLe09] M.A.
 Abramson, C. Audet, J.E.
 Dennis, Jr., and S. Le Digabel.
        OrthoMADS: A Deterministic MADS Instance with Orthogonal Directions.
-SIAM Journal on Optimization, 20(2):948–966, 2009.
+       *SIAM Journal on Optimization*, 20(2):948–966, 2009.

     ..
 [AuDe2006] C. Audet and J.E.
+Dennis, Jr.
-Dennis, Jr. Mesh adaptive direct search algorithms for constrained optimization.
-SIAM Journal on Optimization, 17(1):188–217, 2006.
+       Mesh adaptive direct search algorithms for constrained optimization.
+       *SIAM Journal on Optimization*, 17(1):188–217, 2006.

     ..
 [AuDe09a] C. Audet and J.E.
+Dennis, Jr.
-Dennis, Jr. A Progressive Barrier for Derivative-Free Nonlinear Programming.
-SIAM Journal on Optimization, 20(1):445–472, 2009.
+       A Progressive Barrier for Derivative-Free Nonlinear Programming.
+       *SIAM Journal on Optimization*, 20(1):445–472, 2009.